amritbir-singh/my_first_repo/README.md

-This i smy readme file
+This i smy readme fil